A Functional Model for Structure Learning and Parameter Estimation in Continuous Time Bayesian Network: An Application in Identifying Patterns of Multiple Chronic Conditions: Case Study: Identifying Patterns of Multiple Chronic Conditions

 \subsection{Performance Evaluation: Predictive Power}

 We utilize the validation set method based on 250\,000 patients for training and 7\,633 patients for validation, along with the Area Under the Curve (AUC) of the receiver Operatic Characteristic (ROC) function to evaluate the performance of the proposed FCTBN model.
-We also compare the performance of the FCTBN with two existing methods from literature including unsupervised MTBN \cite{faruqui2018mining} and LRMCL\cite{alaeddini_mining_2017}.
-For the comparisons, considering the patients' existing MCC in the base year, which can be any combination of 5 MCC including no condition, we use each of the comparing methods to predict the future combination of conditions for the next 5 years.
+We also compare the performance of the FCTBN with two existing methods from {the} literature including unsupervised MTBN \cite{faruqui2018mining} and LRMCL\cite{alaeddini_mining_2017}. {The step-by-step procedure of training and testing of the comparing algorithms is provided in appendix A}.
+For the comparisons, considering the patients' existing MCC in the base year, which can be any combination of {the} 5 MCC including no condition, we use each of the comparing methods to predict the future combination of conditions for the next 5 years.

-Table \ref{Table:CTBN_ROC} illustrates the AUC performance of the comparing methods for each of the 5 conditions (presented in the columns) for 2 to 5 years from the baseline (presented in the rows).
-As can be seen from the table, the proposed functional CTBN generally provides better accuracy compared to MTBN and LRMCL for 4 out or the 5 conditions (Depression, Substance Abuse, PTSD and Backpain) over both short and long term predictions (2-5 years).
+Table \ref{Table:CTBN_ROC} illustrates the AUC performance of the comparing methods for each of the five conditions (presented in the columns) for 2 to 5 years from the baseline (presented in the rows).
+As can be seen from the table, the proposed functional CTBN generally provides better accuracy compared to MTBN and LRMCL for 4 out or the 5 conditions (Depression, Substance Abuse, PTSD, and Backpain) over both short and long term predictions (2-5 years).
 However, it shows less predictive power compared to MTBN for forecasting TBI.
-One justification for the lower prediction accuracy for TBI may be the distinct temporal behaviour of TBI occurrences.
+One justification for the lower prediction accuracy for TBI may be the distinct temporal behavior of TBI occurrences.
 At the patient level, TBI occurrence is generally a more singular event with chronic clinical ramifications that are coded separately in the electronic medical record.
-Meanwhile, the performance gap improves for the longer predictions, i.e. years 4 and 5, as it capture the temporal pattern of staying in the TBI state more effectively.
+Meanwhile, the performance gap improves for the longer predictions, i.e., years 4 and 5, as it captures the temporal pattern of staying in the TBI state more effectively.

-It may also be worth noting that the predictive performance of the functional CTBN as shown in Table \ref{Table:CTBN_ROC} is based on the model trained on risk factors with reduced dimension (1st principle component of risk factors) to improve its computational time, while the MTBN and LRMCL take advantage of the original risk factors.
+It may also be worth noting that the predictive performance of the functional CTBN as shown in Table \ref{Table:CTBN_ROC} is based on the model trained on risk factors with reduced dimension (1st {principal} component of the risk factors) to improve the computational time, while the MTBN and LRMCL take advantage of the original risk factors.
 Therefore, we believe training the functional CTBN model with the complete risk factors may further enhance its predictive performance (with the trade-off of increasing the computational time).